-I’m George, I am a second year CMI student supervised by Matthew Colbrook and Anders Hansen.
-My Part III essay (which will appear here at some point – I am now more likely to rewrite its content on here) was on computational impossibility results for the spectral problem for self-adjoint operators and relatively compact perturbations thereof.
+I’m George, I am a third year CMI student supervised by Matthew Colbrook and Anders Hansen.
 Prior to coming to Cambridge I did a BSc in Maths at Warwick.
-A copy of my CV can be found here.

-My interests are fairly broad, but my research at the moment is on the interface between spectral theory and computability theory.
-In layman’s terms, we might have some physical system we can take measurements from or simulate, and someone might ask whether it is possible to calculate a quantity associated with the system based off a certain set of measurements.
-The answer in many cases is no even with theoretically perfect measurements, and this can be proven mathematically.
-One might ask if there is other information that could be collected from the system to make the calculations possible, and the answer is often yes.
+My interests are fairly broad, but my research lies on the interface between spectral theory and computability theory.
+We might have some physical system we can take measurements from or simulate, and we might ask whether it is possible to calculate a quantity associated with the system based off these measurements.

 Content on this blog will fall in three broad categories:

-• Compilations of results that are hard to find with proof in literature, (or hard to find in one place, etc.) or cool results that are rarely covered in structured university study of a subject.
+- Compilations of results that are hard to find with proof in literature, (or hard to find in one place, etc.) or interesting results that are rarely covered in structured university study of a subject.

-• Tripos past paper solutions: I decided to start this blog the day before my Part III Functional Analysis exam in order to procrastinate deposit typed solutions for most of Zsak’s past papers.
-I am open to writing solutions for other courses as well.
-Please drop me a line if this is something you and ideally some others are interested in before I sink a lot of time into it.
+- Tripos past paper solutions: I decided to start this blog the day before my Part III Functional Analysis exam in order to deposit typed solutions for most of Zsak’s past papers.
+I am open to writing solutions for other courses as well, drop me a line if you’d be interested.

 Research